akka/akka-distributed-workers-scala.g8/docs/src/main/paradox/experimenting.md

 2551 corresponds to the port of the first seed-nodes element in the configuration.
 In the log output you see that the cluster node has been started and changed status to 'Up'.

-In the second terminal window, start the frontend node with the following command:
+In the second terminal window, start the front-end node with the following command:

 ```bash
 sbt "runMain worker.Main 3001"